gruntwork-io/terraform-google-load-balancer/examples/http-multi-backend/README.md

 1. Install [Terraform](https://www.terraform.io/).
 1. Make sure you are in the root folder of the repo.
-1. Open up `variables.tf` and set secrets at the top of the file as environment variables and fill in any other variables in the file that don't have defaults.
+1. Open up `variables.tf` and fill in variables that don't have defaults.
 1. `terraform init`.
 1. `terraform plan`.
 1. If the plan looks good, run `terraform apply`.